How should we score athletes and candidates: geometric scoring rules: A ranking paradox

 \subsection{The science of impossibility}

 Suppose we have a set of $m$ athletes and a profile of $n$ races, $R_1,\dots,R_n$, with $R_i$ being the order in which the athletes finished race~$i$.
-What we are after is a procedure which will map the $n$ race results into a single ranking for the entire competition, $R$: a function $(R_1,\dots,R_n)\mapsto R$.
+What we are after is a procedure which will map the $n$ rankings into a single ranking for the entire competition, $R$: a mapping $(R_1,\dots,R_n)\mapsto R$.
 The result of this ranking rule must reflect the results of the individual races in some way.
 A minimal condition is \textbf{unanimity} – if an athlete finishes first in every race, we should expect this athlete to rank first in $R$.
-Motivated by the scenario in the introduction, we also want the relative ranking of athletes $a$ and $b$ in the end result to depend only on the relative ranking of $a$ and $b$ in the individual races, a condition known as the \textbf{independence of irrelevant alternatives}.
-Here we hit the most famous result in social choice theory -- Arrow's result that the only function that meets our criteria is dictatorship \citep[p.52]{Arrow50,CampbellKelly02}.\footnote{If we want not to determine an aggregate ranking but only to select a single winner, then unanimity and independence of irrelevant alternatives still lead to dictatorship -- it follows from a more general result of \citet[Theorem 1]{DuttaJacksonLeBreton01}.}
+Motivated by the scenario above, we also want the relative ranking of athletes $a$ and $b$ in the end result to depend only on the relative ranking of $a$ and $b$ in the individual races, a condition known as the \textbf{independence of irrelevant alternatives}.
+Here we hit the most famous result in social choice theory -- Arrow's result that the only ordinal procedure that meets our criteria is dictatorship \citep[p.~52]{Arrow50,CampbellKelly02}.\footnote{If we want not to determine an aggregate ranking but only to select a single winner, then unanimity and independence of irrelevant alternatives still lead to dictatorship -- it follows from a more general result of \citet[theorem~1]{DuttaJacksonLeBreton01}.}